Inspiration from Abroad (how Hawaii keeps beaches clean)

-Hawaii is one of the 50 states of the USA, but as an island in the Pacific Ocean, it’s very different and more independent.
-Home to singer/songwriter Jack Johnson (who with his wife is heavily involved in education on keeping beaches clean – they even invented a reusable pint cup to stop plastic waste).
+Hawaii is a USA state in the Pacific Ocean, home to singer/songwriter Jack Johnson who with his wife, is heavily involved in local beach clean activities (they even invented a reusable pint cup to stop plastic waste).

 But plastic waste (and wildfires due to climate change) means these six major islands have really taken a serious approach to reducing carbon emissions and beach litter, for residents, tourists (a major income) and marine creatures.